 Some of these caves were accessible only by sea which made the funeral a day-long ordeal.
 Moreover, both cave entrances for maka’ainana and ali’I graves were sometimes hidden.
 Bodies in deeper parts of the cavern were in a flexed position.
 However, the ones closer to the entrance, or in other words more recent ones, were in an extended position.
-This possibly marks a change in burial customs after the arrival of Christian missionaries in the 19th century.
+This possibly marks a change in native American death traditions after the arrival of Christian missionaries in the 19th century.

 Early Settlers Funerals – New England

-Death for the first settlers was very common in the 17th and 18th centuries, with half of the Pilgrims dying during their first winter in the New World.
+Death for the first settlers was very common in the 17th and 18th centuries.
+After all, half of the Pilgrims usually died during their first winter in the New World.
 Harsh living conditions, disease, malnutrition as well as the exhausting trip to America resulted in 10% of all children dying during their first year.
 Moreover, 40% of children never reached adulthood.
 The elaborate Puritan burial rites of early colonists reflected this high prevalence of death.